vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 The F5 BIG-IP Virtual Edition supports setting up a client-to-site full tunnel VPN to connect to your management or edge VPC or a web application firewall (WAF).
 With this configuration, you can connect to your workload VPC over the public internet.

-Through Secure Landing Zone, you can choose to provision the F5 BIG-IP, enabling the implementation of a client-to-site VPN or web application firewall (WAF).
-For further details, refer to [Provisioning a F5 BIG-IP host by using Secure Landing Zone](.docs/f5-big-ip/f5-big-ip.md).
+Through Secure Landing Zone, you can optionally provision the F5 BIG-IP to set up a client-to-site VPN or web application firewall (WAF).
+For more information, see [Provisioning a F5 BIG-IP host using Secure Landing Zone](.docs/f5-big-ip/f5-big-ip.md).

 ## (Optional) Bastion host by using Teleport

 With Teleport, you can set up a virtual server instance in a VPC as a bastion host.
 Teleport offers features such as single sign-on for accessing the SSH server, auditing, and recording of interactive sessions.
-For more information on Teleport, refer to the [Teleport documentation](https://goteleport.com/docs/).
+For more information about Teleport, refer to the [Teleport documentation](https://goteleport.com/docs/).

 Secure Landing Zone can set up a bastion host that uses Teleport.
 For more information, see [Provisioning a bastion host by using Teleport with Secure Landing Zone](.docs/bastion/bastion.md).